 University of Leeds School of Law

-Our innovative Legal Advice and Problem-Solving project (LEaP) and the Legal Advice Service that runs alongside it have come out of our collaboration with the University of Leeds School of Law.
+Our innovative Legal Advice and Problem-Solving project (LEaP) and the Legal Rights Service that runs alongside it have come out of our collaboration with the University of Leeds School of Law.
+A new funding award has been granted to Professor Luke Clements who leads the programme.

 University of Wales Trinity St David